HackWidMaddy/OpenCodex/README.md

 This release is provider-focused.
 NVIDIA NIM is the first supported external provider.
-Additional providers, model controls, and provider-specific features will be added based on real user requests and tested integrations.
+Additional providers, model controls, and provider-specific features will be added based on community requests and tested integrations.

 See [`RELEASE_NOTES.md`](RELEASE_NOTES.md) for the current release notes.